getify/Functional-Light-JS/ch8.md

 ### A Word: Functors

-We've mostly tried to stay away from artificial invented terminology in FP as much as possible in this book.
+We've mostly tried to stay away from invented terminology in FP as much as possible in this book.
 We have used official terms at times, but mostly when we can derive some sense of meaning from them in regular everyday conversation.

 I'm going to very briefly break that pattern and use a word that might be a little intimidating: functor.
-The reason I want to talk about functors here is because we now already understand what they do, and because that term is used heavily throughout the rest of FP literature; you being at least familiar with  and not scared by it will be beneficial.
+The reason I want to talk about functors here is because we now already understand what they do, and because that term is used heavily throughout the rest of FP literature; indeed, functors are foundational ideas in FP that come straight from the mathematical principles (category theory).
+You being at least familiar with and not scared by this term will be beneficial.

-A functor is a value that has a utility for using an operator function on that value.
+A functor is a value that has a utility for using an operator function on that value, which preserves composition.

 If the value in question is compound, meaning it's comprised of individual values -- as is the case with arrays, for example! -- a functor uses the operator function on each individual value.
 Moreover, the functor utility creates a new compound value holding the results of all the individual operator function calls.